Abhay-Kanwasi/Basic-Python-Programs/README.md

 ### Please use wrap text in all the .py files when you open it in VS Code if you want to avoid the unnecessary question following.

+### For 2D graphics or turle graphics use Spyder IDE

 # basics
 Python is case sensitive so it is important that you use the correct case, otherwise your code will not work.